-As someone who has had a frame that doesn’t work with a normal sized bottle cage and bottle, I gained interest in the Fidlock products.
+As someone who has had a frame that doesn’t work with a normal sized bottle cage and bottle, I gained interest in the Fidlock products, specifically the Fidlock water bottles.
 I don’t always enjoy riding with a pack, and I often want to take more water with me than my fanny pack allows.

 - Twist-on, magnetic water bottle

 - Price: $40 MSRP

 - Available from Amazon